mdscolour/ICPC/README.md

 * Obtaining RDF data
 * Running simulations to obtain potential parameters
 * Computing configurations and compressibilities

 In the paper there is a further step:
 * Classification

-But code of the classification is not included here.
+While code of the classification is not included here but it is already well explained in the paper.